soundforest/sound-forest/README.md

 ### How does it work?

-Once the software is installed all you copy your sample files (suitably formatted; see [Constraints](#user-content-constraints) below) to a directory called 'loops' in the audio directory of the Sound Forest install.
+Once the software is installed all you copy your sample files (suitably formatted; see [Constraints](#user-content-constraints) below) to a directory called 'loops' in the audio directory of the Concrète Mixer install.
 You then run the program (see Installation), and sound should start playing, and continue to play until the execution is terminated.

 ### What's it written in?